MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P03-Associate-Reviews-to-Movies/content.md

 })
 ```

 Click the button and check that it redirects to the new form correctly.
+404 is gone!
+(See if you can predict errors before they happen.)

 # Adding movieId to Reviews - Hidden Input Field